A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Disintegrated PAC-Bayesian theorems

 \section{Disintegrated PAC-Bayesian theorems}

-\paragraph{Form of a disintegrated PAC-Bayes bound.}
+\subsection{Form of a disintegrated PAC-Bayes bound}

-First, we recall another kind of bound introduced by \citet{BlanchardFleuret2007} and \citet[Th.1.2.7]{Catoni2007} and referred to as the disintegrated PAC-Bayesian bound; Its form is
+First, we recall another kind of bound introduced by \citet{BlanchardFleuret2007} and \citet[Th.1.2.7]{Catoni2007} and referred to \textit{as the disintegrated PAC-Bayesian bound}.
+Its form is:

-This kind of generalization bound allows one to derandomize the usual PAC-Bayes bounds as follows.
-Instead of considering a bound that stands for all the posterior distributions on $\Hcal$ as usually done in PAC-Bayes (Theorem~\ref{theorem:general-classic}), we propose to consider only the posterior distribution $\AQ$ obtained through a deterministic algorithm taking the learning sample $\Scal$ as input.
-More formally, we consider a {\it deterministic} algorithm $A\!:\!\Zcal^{m}{\to} \Mcal(\Hcal)$ chosen {\it a priori} which {\it (i)} takes a learning sample $\Scal\!\in\!\Zcal^{m}$ as input and {\it (ii)} outputs a {\it data-dependent} distribution $\AQ{\triangleq}A(\Scal)$ from the set $\Mcal(\Hcal)$ of all possible probability measures on $\Hcal$.
-Then, the above bound stands for a unique hypothesis $h{\sim}\AQ$ instead of a randomized classifier: The individual risks are no longer averaged with respect to $\AQ$; This is the {\it PAC-Bayesian bound disintegration}.
+where $\AQ{\triangleq}A(\Scal, \P)$ with $A\!:\!\Zcal^{m}{\times}\Mcal^{*}(\Hcal){\to} \Mcal(\Hcal)$ a \textit{deterministic} algorithm chosen {\it a priori} which {\it (i)}~takes a learning sample $\Scal\!\in\!\Zcal^{m}$ and a prior distribution $\P$ as inputs, and \mbox{{\it (ii)}}~outputs a {\it data-dependent} distribution $\AQ{\triangleq}A(\Scal, \P)$ from the set $\Mcal(\Hcal)$ of all possible probability densities on $\Hcal$.
+Concretely, this kind of generalization bound allows one to derandomize the usual PAC-Bayes bounds as follows.
+Instead of considering a bound holding for all the posterior distributions on $\Hcal$ as usually done in PAC-Bayes (the ``$\,\forall \Q\,$'' in Theorem~\ref{theorem:general-classic}), we consider only the posterior distribution $\AQ$ obtained through a deterministic algorithm $A$ taking the learning sample $\Scal$ and the prior $\P$ as inputs.
+Then, the above bound holds for a unique hypothesis $h{\sim}\AQ$ instead of the randomized classifier: the individual risks are no longer averaged with respect to $\AQ$; this is the {\bf PAC-Bayesian bound disintegration}.
 The dependence in probability on $\AQ$ means that the bound is valid with probability at least $1{-}\delta$ over the random choice of the learning sample $\Scal{\sim}\Dcal^m$ and the hypothesis $h{\sim}\AQ$.
-Under this principle, we present in the following two new general disintegrated PAC-Bayesian bounds in Theorems~\ref{theorem:disintegrated} and~\ref{theorem:disintegrated-lambda}.
-Importantly, they have the advantage to be instantiable to specific settings.
-Doing so, one obtains an easily optimizable bound, leading to a self-bounding algorithm with theoretical guarantees.
-In this paper, we provide such an instantiation for neural networks.
+Under this principle, we introduce in Theorems~\ref{theorem:disintegrated} and~\ref{theorem:disintegrated-lambda} below two new general disintegrated PAC-Bayesian bounds.
+A key asset of our results is that the bounds are instantiable to specific settings as for the ``classical'' PAC-Bayesian bounds (\eg, with {\it i.i.d.}/non-{\it i.i.d.} data, unbounded losses, etc.): to instantiate the bound, one has to instantiate the function $\phi$.
+Note that, except our bound and the one of~\citet[Th.1(i)]{RivasplataKuzborskijSzepesvariShaweTaylor2020}, the disintegrated bounds of the literature introduced by \citet{BlanchardFleuret2007} and \citet[Th.1.2.7]{Catoni2007} do not depend on such a general function $\phi$.
+With an appropriate instantiation, we obtain an easily optimizable bound, leading to a self-bounding\footnote{A self-bounding algorithm minimizes a generalization bound to obtain a model with a generalization guarantee.} algorithm~\citep{Freund1998} with theoretical guarantees.
+As an illustration of the usefulness of our results, we provide, in Section~\ref{sec:desintegration}, such an instantiation for neural networks.